Heroin Addiction Treatment And Recovery Help

 Facts about Heroin

-- An illegal depressant drug synthesized from morphine that binds to opioid receptors in the brain.
+- An illegal depressant drug derived from morphine that binds to opioid receptors in the brain and creates a number of different side effects.

-- The most abused and the most fast-acting of all the opiate drugs.
+- The most abused, fast-acting and popular of all opiate drugs.

-- A white or brown powder or a black sticky substance that can be injected, snorted or smoked.
+- A powder of either white or brown color or a black, tar-like substance that can be injected, snorted or smoked.

-- Sold on the street under the names Dope, Junk, Horse, Smac, Big H, Blacktar, Brown Sugar, Muc or Skag.
+- Also known by street names such as Dope, Junk, Horse, Smac, Big H, Blacktar, Brown Sugar, Muc or Skag.

-- Often mixed with other drugs or materials such as powdered milk, sugar, starch, quinine or certain poisons.
+- Often combined with additional substances such as powdered milk, sugar, starch, quinine or certain poisons to enhance effects.

 - Bacterial infections